Precambrian: Life forms

+Emergence of life

+The RNA world hypothesis asserts that RNA evolved before coded proteins and DNA genomes.
+During the Hadean Eon (4,567–4,031 Ma) abundant geothermal microenvironments were present that may have had the potential to support the synthesis and replication of RNA and thus possibly the evolution of a primitive life form.
+It was shown that porous rock systems comprising heated air-water interfaces could allow ribozyme-catalyzed RNA replication of sense and antisense strands that could be followed by strand-dissociation, thus enabling combined synthesis, release and folding of active ribozymes.
+This primitive RNA replicative system also may have been able to undergo template strand switching during replication (genetic recombination) as is known to occur during the RNA replication of extant coronaviruses.

 Planetary environment and the oxygen catastrophe

-Evidence of the details of plate motions and other tectonic activity in the Precambrian has been poorly preserved.
+Evidence of the details of plate motions and other tectonic activity in the Precambrian is difficult to interpret.
 It is generally believed that small proto-continents existed before 4280 Ma, and that most of the Earth's landmasses collected into a single supercontinent around 1130 Ma.
 The supercontinent, known as Rodinia, broke up around 750 Ma.
 A number of glacial periods have been identified going as far back as the Huronian epoch, roughly 2400–2100 Ma.
 One of the best studied is the Sturtian-Varangian glaciation, around 850–635 Ma, which may have brought glacial conditions all the way to the equator, resulting in a "Snowball Earth".

-The atmosphere of the early Earth is not well understood.
-Most geologists believe it was composed primarily of nitrogen, carbon dioxide, and other relatively inert gases, and was lacking in free oxygen.
-There is, however, evidence that an oxygen-rich atmosphere existed since the early Archean.

-At present, it is still believed that molecular oxygen was not a significant fraction of Earth's atmosphere until after photosynthetic life forms evolved and began to produce it in large quantities as a byproduct of their metabolism.
+It is believed that molecular oxygen was not a significant fraction of Earth's atmosphere until after photosynthetic life forms evolved and began to produce it in large quantities as a byproduct of their metabolism.
 This radical shift from a chemically inert to an oxidizing atmosphere caused an ecological crisis, sometimes called the oxygen catastrophe.
 At first, oxygen would have quickly combined with other elements in Earth's crust, primarily iron, removing it from the atmosphere.
 After the supply of oxidizable surfaces ran out, oxygen would have begun to accumulate in the atmosphere, and the modern high-oxygen atmosphere would have developed.
 Evidence for this lies in older rocks that contain massive banded iron formations that were laid down as iron oxides.